65 Great Leaders of the World Everyone Should Know

 Germany, born 1954

 Angela Merkel entered politics right after the fall of the Berlin Wall in Germany in 1989.
-In 2000, she became the leader of her political party in Germany and became the first female chancellor of Germany, the first East German chancellor, and the youngest chancellor (she was 51).
+In 2000, she became the leader of her political party in Germany, and in 2005 the first female chancellor of Germany, the first East German chancellor, and the youngest chancellor (she was 51).
 During her four terms as chancellor, she served as the leader of Germany, a country with the most people and power in Europe.
+No wonder she is still a famous world leader!

 Learn more about Angela Merkel at the Council of Women World Leaders.